 The boiler house had two industrial sized locomotive type steam boilers that were placed below ground, and fueled by coal.
 These boilers were fired starting in January and ran until April or May to pre-heat seven of the eight greenhouses in preparation for spring planting.
 The eighth greenhouse was used for seedlings and was separately heated with six pot belly stoves, also coal fueled.
 Coal was brought in from Canmore on two and three-ton trucks, and then shoveled and stored in two separate buildings, the boiler house and a nearby coal shed.
 The coal was shoveled into the firebox of the boilers and stoves about every half hour around the clock.
 The supply of coal was usually replenished about twice a week.

 To make the land arable, loads of fertilizers, soil, and freely available manure (from a number of ranches within the Foothills) were brought in.
 To meet water requirements, there were two systems in place.
 The first being a creek that ran down from Johnson Lake was dammed, and water piped underground to the residence, workshop, greenhouses and boilers.
-The second was a 3 or 4 inch pipe installed above ground, from Johnson Lake to the open fields, that provided the higher water pressure and volume required for the irrigation sprinkler system without the need to use any pumps.
+The second was a two inch pipe installed above ground, from Johnson Lake to the open fields, that provided the higher water pressure and volume required for the irrigation sprinkler system without the need to use any pumps.
 In the autumn, this system would be completely drained to prevent damage due to freezing.

 Some of the produce grown at The Sun Greenhouse Company included various root vegetables (such as beets, carrots, parsnips, turnips, and radishes), lettuce, celery, bok choy, swiss chard, peas, beans, green onions, cabbage, cauliflower, broccoli, spinach, kohlrabi, and rhubarb.
 Tomatoes and cucumbers were grown in the greenhouses.
 Bedding out plants and flowers were grown early for the spring season.